McStasMcXtrace/Schools/2023/SOLEIL_May_2023/Day3_Thursday_May_11th/9_Practical_Virtual_Exp_tomo/README.md

 An energy and PSD monitor should be located 50 cm downstream.

-:runner: Run the simulation and observe through the monitors the reduced energy range and beam shape.
+:runner: Run the simulation and observe through the monitors the reduced energy range and beam shape (E0=31).

 ![PSICHE tomogram mono](images/SOLEIL_PSICHE_tomogram_mono.png)